Skip to content

 An implantable venous port is a special intravenous (IV) line that is completely inside the body.
-It consists of a port, which is a round piece of metal with a soft, silicone top the size of a quarter, and a catheter, which is the thin, flexible tube attached to the port..
-A port consists of two parts:
+It consists of a port, which is a round piece of metal with a soft, silicone top the size of a quarter, and a catheter, which is the thin, flexible tube attached to the port.

 Some medications cannot be given through regular IV lines and some require frequent, painful needle insertions.
-A port provides a more comfortable way for the patient to receive IV nutrition and fluids, as well as medications such as chemotherapy.
+A port provides a more comfortable way for your child to receive IV nutrition and fluids, as well as medications such as chemotherapy.
 A port also allows the medical team to obtain blood samples more easily.
 To give medicines or take blood, we insert a needle through the skin into the port.
-We usually put numbing cream on the skin, so your chid will not feel pain.
+We usually put numbing cream on the skin, so your child will not feel pain.

 Using ultrasound and live X-ray (fluoroscopy) for guidance, an interventional radiologist will insert the catheter into an access vein, usually in the neck.
 (Sometimes we use veins in the arm or upper leg.)

 The radiologist will thread the catheter through the body until the tip is in the vein just above the heart.
 Your child will be protected by an X-ray shield during the procedure.

 The other end of the catheter will be tunneled under the skin.
 At the place where the port will sit, we make a small incision called a pocket.
 Most of the time, the port is on the upper chest, between the nipple and collarbone.
 Sometimes the port is on the inside of the arm, above the elbow, or on the upper front of the thigh.